Enclosing the Space Under your Vinyl Deck or Patio

-It’s probably something you’ve never thought of – you have a beautiful new or refitted vinyl deck to enjoy – who cares what’s underneath it?
+It’s probably something you’ve never thought of – you have a beautiful new or refitted vinyl deck or patio to enjoy – who cares what’s underneath it?
 You will, of course, as the space under vinyl decks can become a haven for all kinds of critters, so you’ll want to think about closing it in.
-Likewise, without and enclosure you might also have the hassle of leaves and other debris blowing under your deck, rotting, and causing issues down the road.
+Likewise, without an enclosure you might also have the hassle of leaves and other debris blowing under your deck or patio, rotting, and causing issues down the road.
 So what’s the best method for enclosing the space under your vinyl deck?
 Tuff Industries will help you explore a few options.

 Option One: Vinyl Deck Skirting